curvenote/notebooks-in-publishing/02-notebooks-as-jats.md

 **TODO** How to support inline elements like `` `r radius` ``, for example in [knitr](https://quarto.org/docs/computations/execution-options.html#knitr).
 Jupyter will eventually have this and it would be nice to have the original mapped back in?
 There is `monospace` or `inline-media`, these could be used in combination with the `xref` approach above if they are explicitly referencing an output, but that isn't how tools like quarto/myst/jupyter are currently designed, so this needs more thought.

-This would privide rich references, to specific numbers in an article, and could even be used for inline widgets in articles with alternatives/fallbacks.
+This would provide rich references, to specific numbers in an article, and could even be used for inline widgets in articles with alternatives/fallbacks.

 For example, `` The study had `r num` participants ``, can we reference a parameter from a notebook, or some other variable in a table?